pakt-world/Frontend-Test/README.md

 ## Implementation Details
 Drag-and-Drop
-The drag-and-drop feature is implemented using react-beautiful-dnd for smooth, native-like drag-and-drop interactions.
+The drag-and-drop feature should implemented using react-beautiful-dnd for smooth, native-like drag-and-drop interactions.
 Visual feedback is provided during the drag-and-drop action to enhance the user experience.

 ## State Management